GAGGIUINO/gaggiuino.github.io/docs/accessories/tofnled.md

 >

-# Instructions

-## Housing Assembly
+# Housing Assembly

 Scratch up the housing magnet indentations a bit with a craft blade to improve adhesion before adding a drop of cyanoacrylate and placing a magnet on top.
 Make sure the magnets seat flat!

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/117388662/256454738-f7717135-2389-451c-b2c9-9439c2159eee.png">

-## Connections
+# Connections
 <!-- tabs:start -->
 <!-- tab:PCB -->
-Plug the Qwiic cable into the matching Qwiic I2C socket on the PCB
+Plug the Qwiic cable into the J2 Qwiic I2C socket on the PCB

 <!-- tab:LEGO -->
 Cut off one Qwiic connector from the cable and solder it and the wires back to the component enclosure to the level shifter and LDO board, following the schematic.